Share Post:

 6. Coachability

-Hiring staff is expensive and time-consuming, so helping reps quickly learn from their mistakes is always a cost-effective exercise.
+Hiring staff is expensive and time-consuming, so helping reps quickly learn from their mistakes is always a cost-effective exercise leading to better sales rep retention.
 Reps who are more coachable and willing to learn have a greater chance of achieving and even exceeding their quota.
 Sales managers can help with this by creating an environment in which people are open to receiving feedback.
 Some ways to do that include:

 • Peer-to-peer knowledge exchanges: Encourage sales reps to share best practices and tips via video and house them in an easy-to-use library that others can access in their moment of need.